ktmeaton/ncov-recombinant/README.md

                             snakemake --profile my_profiles/custom
     ```

+    > - Note: you can add the param `--controls` to add a `controls` build that will run in parallel.
+    > - Note: The `controls` build analyzes a dataset of positive and negative recombinant sequences, and adds \~30 min to the runtime.

 1. Edit `my_profiles/custom/config.yaml`, so that the `jobs` and `default-resources` match your system.

     > Note: For HPC environments, see the [High Performance Computing](https://github.com/ktmeaton/ncov-recombinant#high-performance-computing) section.